Missing Auckland woman Cindy Li found in critical condition after more than a week - NZ Herald

 She is in a critical but stable condition in the Intensive Care Unit of Auckland Hospital and enquiries are under way to determine what has occurred," police said in a statement.

-Police yesterday said they had concerns for Li's safety after he left home on foot on Tuesday last week.
+Police yesterday said they had concerns for Li's safety after she left home on foot on Tuesday last week.

 AdvertisementAdvertise with NZME.